BarlowR/BarlowR.github.io/templates/trip_report_template.md

 Write about your trip here!

-* Add photos to the <% photoFolder %> folder
+* Add photos to the <% photoPath %> folder
-* Add a single cover photo to the <% coverPhotoFolder %> folder
+* Add a single cover photo to the <% coverPhotoPath %> folder

 ```button
 name (Mostly) Complete!